Klimaatlas/KAPy/docs/README.md

 # Overview of documentation for KAPy - *Klimaatlases* in Python

-Documentation for KAPy is contained in the repository `./docs` folder and is generally divided in three areas as follows.
+Documentation for KAPy is contained in the repository `./docs` folder.
+This README provides an overview of the available documentation.

-Installation of KAPy is documented in the "Getting Started" section of the [README](..README.md) in the root directory.
+Installation of KAPy is documented in the "Getting Started" section of the [README](../README.md) in the root directory.

 ## Learning KAPy